-The Goodman Group programs and events will either be moving to online delivery, or will be rescheduled.
+The Goodman Group programs and events have moved to online delivery or will be rescheduled when conditions allow.
 Please contact email@example.com for further information.

-The REB/ORE continues to monitor the situation and has implemented the provisions of the guidelines on the functioning of the REBs and Research Ethics Office during unforeseen circumstances, as drafted and approved by the Brock University Research Ethics Boards will be in operation.
+The REB and ORE have implemented the provisions of the guidelines on the functioning of the REBs and Research Ethics Office during unforeseen circumstances.

-At present, the REB/ORE is functioning at full capacity and does not anticipate any significant delays in processing new (delegated review) applications or renewals, although face-to-face meetings of the REBs have been cancelled.
+At present, the REB and ORE are functioning at full capacity and do not anticipate any significant delays in processing new (delegated review) applications or renewals, although face-to-face meetings of the REBs have been cancelled.
 For files requiring full-board review, procedures will be determined on a case-to-case basis in consultation with researchers.
 We will advise researchers of any change to the usual processing time frame promptly, as necessary.

 In accordance with Canadian guidelines and Brock policy, the REB may require modifications to research or suspend research where participant or researcher welfare is at stake.

 Researchers are responsible for submitting all annual and final reports on time in order to maintain current research ethics certificates even if they have not sought clearance to proceed with the research during the pandemic.

 The Research Ethics Board is processing applications for ethics clearance.

 Researchers can submit applications directly to the REB for research involving no in-person interaction (e.g., online or telephone interviews and surveys, research involving existing data sets that can be accessed from off-campus).